genwebcorp/genjax/docs/index.md

 # Overview

-!!! note "What is GenJAX?"

-    [GenJAX][genjax] is system for probabilistic programming constructed by combining the concepts of [Gen][gen] with the hardware accelerator compilation capabilities of [JAX][jax].
+**Short: it's a probabilistic programming library.
+It's primary computational object (the generative function) supports a well-studied and useful formal interface.
+It empowers users with the ability to customize and optimize their model and inference algorithms.**

+---

-Gen is a multi-paradigm (generative, differentiable, incremental) system for probabilistic programming.
-GenJAX is an implementation of Gen on top of JAX - it exposes the ability to programmatically construct and manipulate _generative functions_: computational objects which represent probability measures over structured sample spaces (c.f. [](genjax/gen_fn)).
-By construction, these objects expose a concise interface for expressing approximate and differentiable inference algorithms.
-The interface supports extension - allowing gradual performance optimization of critical modeling/inference code paths.
+**Gen** is a multi-paradigm (generative, differentiable, incremental) system for probabilistic programming. **GenJAX** is an implementation of Gen on top of [JAX](https://github.com/google/jax) - exposing the ability to programmatically construct and manipulate **generative functions** (1) (computational objects which represent probability measures over structured sample spaces) on native devices, accelerators, and other parallel fabrics.
+{ .annotate }

+1. By design, generative functions expose a concise interface for expressing approximate and differentiable inference algorithms.

+    The set of generative functions is extensible!
+You can implement your own - allowing advanced users to performance optimize their critical modeling/inference code paths.

     You can (and we, at the [MIT Probabilistic Computing Project](http://probcomp.csail.mit.edu/), do!) use these objects for machine learning - including robotics, natural language processing, reasoning about agents, and modelling / creating systems which exhibit human-like reasoning.

     A precise mathematical formulation of generative functions is given in [Marco Cusumano-Towner's PhD thesis][marco_thesis].

-!!! note ""

-    If you don't mind perusing carefully crafted documentation (albeit in another language), you might also enjoy the [Gen.jl][gen.jl] Julia documentation.
+## Why Gen?

+GenJAX is a [Gen][gen] implementation.
+If you're considering using GenJAX, or why this library exists - it's worth starting by understanding why Gen exists.
+Gen exists because probabilistic modeling and inference is hard - both computationally, and existing tooling.

 [license]: license
 [contributor guide]: contributing